 - A Letter of Support from the faculty or community partner

-Please note: While students are encouraged to pursue more than one course- or community-based position, when it comes time to submit the (sl)² Program Partnership Proposal, students may only submit one (sl)² Program Partnership Proposal.
+Please note: While students are encouraged to pursue more than one course- or community-based position, when it comes time to submit the (sl)² Application Packet, students may only submit one (sl)² Application Packet.

 The Service Learning Institute hosts four Meet & Greet sessions so that faculty, community partners, and interested students have an opportunity to learn more about one another and the (sl)² program.
 The Meet and Greets are on the following dates: